Our mission

 Our values:

-The mission of the System is to develop human resources, to discover and disseminate knowledge, to extend knowledge and its application beyond the boundaries of its campuses, and to serve and stimulate society by developing in students heightened intellectual, cultural, and humane sensitivities; scientific, professional, and technological expertise; and a sense of value and purpose.
+The mission of the Universities of Wisconsin is to develop human resources, to discover and disseminate knowledge, to extend knowledge and its application beyond the boundaries of UW campuses, and to serve and stimulate society by developing in students heightened intellectual, cultural, and humane sensitivities; scientific, professional, and technological expertise; and a sense of value and purpose.
 Inherent in this mission are methods of instruction, research, extended education, and public service designed to educate people and improve the human condition.
-Basic to every purpose of the System is the search for truth.
+Basic to every purpose of the Universities of Wisconsin is the search for truth.

 Core Mission of the University Cluster Institutions